Whilst sub-Qs are not always necessary or appropriate (see below), most

 Great news!

-I maintain a list of British vets who permit sub-Qs, so please send me
+I maintain a list of British vets who permit sub-Qs.
+(Bad news: it's a

 your vet's contact details so I can add them to the list.
 The list is private